Little Cypress Creek and Krause Springs Occurrence of Flowing Water

 The Meadows Center and the Central Texas Groundwater Conservation District are implementing a long-term monitoring program of surface water, groundwater, and precipitation for the Little Cypress Creek watershed.
 Data will be collected from groundwater level monitoring wells, weather stations, and four synoptic stream flow measurement events along the Little Cypress Creek watershed to gain a comprehensive picture of the groundwater and surface water interactions within the watershed.

 Preliminary results of the efforts will be shared with the Krause Springs Stakeholder Committee to address any potential data gaps or enhancements.
 The results will be presented at a public meeting hosted by the Meadows Center and CTGCD which will serve as a planning tool for the community as well as for local and state officials to make informed decisions about the management of these water resources.

 Ultimately, information gained from the study could culminate in the development of a conceptual and numerical groundwater flow model, which can help decision-makers identify areas that contribute to aquifer recharge and evaluate the potential impacts of land and water management actions within the watershed.

-- Krause Springs Occurrence of Flowing Water, Burnet County, Texas (Phase 1 Final Report) - January 2021
+- Krause Springs Occurrence of Flowing Water, Burnet County, Texas - Phase 1 - January 2021

 Stakeholder committee needed for Krause Springs, Little Cypress Creek watershed project - Daily Trib News, October 2021